Pylons/pyramid_cookbook/configuration/whirlwind_tour.rst

 build larger systems because you're never left guessing about the configuration state: you are entirely in charge at all times.

+Most other web frameworks don't have a conflict detection system, and when they're fed two configuration statements that are logically conflicting, they'll choose one or the other silently, leaving you sometimes to wonder why you're not seeing the output you expect.

 You'll also note that a third party developer can override parts of an existing application's configuration as long as that application's original developer anticipates it minimally by factoring his configuration statements